talpazi/my-website/gallery.md

 # 🖼️ Event Gallery

 Here are some of my selected event photos.
 Click on an image to view the LinkedIn post describing the event.
+Check out my [profile](https://www.linkedin.com/in/itamar-talpaz-923473273/) to see more of my life!

 ## British Ecological Society (BES)
 Liverpool, UK, December 2024